-Data objects with a CHARACTER type are represented as an array of characters of the C char type (not guaranteed to be "\0" terminated) with a separate length counter to distinguish between between CHARACTER data objects with a length parameter, and aggregate types of CHARACTER data objects, possibly also with a length parameter.
+Data objects with a CHARACTER type4 are represented as an array of characters of the C char type (not guaranteed to be " $\0$ " terminated) with a separate length counter to distinguish between CHARACTER data objects with a length parameter, and aggregate types of CHARACTER data objects, possibly also with a length parameter.

 Layout of other aggregate types is implementation defined.
 GNU Fortran puts all arrays in contiguous memory in column-major order.
 GNU Fortran 95 builds an equivalent C struct for derived types without reordering the type fields.
 Other compilers may use other representations as needed.
 The representation and use of Fortran 90/95 array descriptors is implementation defined.
+Note that array indices start at 1 by default.